Adityadebnath26/Citi-bike-ride-time-analysis/README.md

-Detailed Report Regarding Decrease In Average Trip Duration
+Detailed Report Regarding Decrease In Average Trip Duration for the month of April

 ## Key Observations